billyyoung/blog/content/posts/minimum-viable-blog.md

 * Registering a domain on your preferred platform/DNS Provider
   * e.g. I'm using [Google Domains](https://domains.google/)
 * [Adding](https://help.github.com/en/articles/adding-or-removing-a-custom-domain-for-your-github-pages-site) your custom domain for your GitHub Pages site
-* Seting up your custom domain with your DNS Provider
+* Setting up your custom domain with your DNS Provider
   * Note: this differs depending on what URL format you want for your domain
   * e.g. <a>billy.dev</a>, <a>www.billy.dev</a>, <a>blog.billy.dev</a>
   * For my apex domain (<a>billy.dev</a>), I configured it using [A records](https://help.github.com/en/articles/setting-up-an-apex-domain#configuring-a-records-with-your-dns-provider)

-After finishing all of that (and waiting an hour or so for the DNS updates to propagage), v0 of <a>billy.dev</a> was up and running.
+After finishing all of that (and waiting an hour or so for the DNS updates to propagate), v0 of <a>billy.dev</a> was up and running.

 ### Step 3/5: Setting up Hugo